Quick Answer

 The Bottom Line

-A feng shui kids bedroom usually feels calmer, softer, and easier to reset than the average kids room.
+A feng shui kids bedroom feels calmer, softer, and easier to reset than the average kids room.
 The biggest wins often come from better storage, gentler color, and making the bed feel like the room's anchor.

 The room does not need to lose personality.
 It just needs enough order and softness that sleep still stands a chance.